jupitercow/sewn-in-xml-sitemap/readme.txt

 == Description ==

 = 2.0.3 changed default post types used from only 'post' and 'page' to ALL public post types except "attachment".
 This is a cleaner approach, but may require customization.
-Ther is more info on customization below. =
+There is more info on customization below. =

 Simple way to automatically generate XML Sitemaps when a page or post is saved.
 Very simple, no cruft or extra features you won't use.
 There are two main customizations available.